 Although this new Grand Ocean Extreme Sailing Series is powered by a standard-sized Edox 45 automatic caliber (which is in fact just a re-branded ETA 2892-A2 work-horse movement with a Dubois Depraz 4500 chronograph add-on module), it is delivered in a gargantuan stainless steel body whole 48 millimeters in diameter.

 While many oversized watches of this kind look stupid with their disproportionate dials and too long hour and minute hands, this one actually looks great.
-Yes, the big date indicator at 12 o’clock could look too close to the visual center of the watch, but this design problem is elegantly diminished with Edox logo put right above it.
+Yes, the big date indicator at 12 o’clock could look too close to the visual center, but this design problem is elegantly diminished with the Edox logo put right above it.

-The unidirectional rotating bezel, too, could have looked too thick, but it is visually divided by an outer part with something that could be used like a dive timer, and an inner bezel flange with a standard tachymeter scale on it.
+The unidirectional rotating bezel, too, could have looked too thick, but it is visually divided by an outer part with something that could be used as a dive timer and an inner bezel flange with a standard tachymeter scale on it.

 Build Quality: 5/5

 Overall Legibility: 4/5

 UPDATE ON PRICING: I have just received a reply from an Edox representative and it looks that the watch will be less expensive than I thought.
 In Switzerland, the Extreme’s recommended price is said to be CHF 4900 that roughly translates to $5500 USD and €4000 at the current exchange rate.
 Well, that’s actually not bad at all for such a brilliant timekeeper.

 Edox Grand Ocean Extreme Sailing Series (45004 357B BUIN) specification

 Movement: Automatic, Caliber Edox 45 (Based on ETA 2892-A2 and Dubois Depraz 4500 add-on chronograph module), Swiss Made